 Other top-paying cities include:

-Smaller cities and provinces offer more modest salaries, reflecting fewer opportunities in niche engineering specializations:
+Smaller cities and provinces offer more modest salaries, reflecting fewer opportunities in niche engineering specializations, as shown below:

-What are the Salaries for Different Engineering Disciplines In-Demand in Canada?
+What are the Salaries for Different Engineering Disciplines in Canada?

-Engineering jobs encompasses a diverse range of specialties, each with varying levels of demand and salary potential across Canada.
+Engineering jobs encompass a diverse range of specialties, each with varying levels of demand and salary potential across Canada.
 Here is an overview of key engineering disciplines:

 Mechanical Engineering